 1. Test Increasing Brand Awareness with Target Impression Share Bidding

-Smart bidding strategies are a way to incorporate some automation while not relinquishing complete control of your campaigns.
+Smart bidding strategies are a way to incorporate automation without relinquishing complete control of your campaigns.
+Many campaigns managed by a professional PPC agency in Dubai leverage smart bidding to balance efficiency with scale.

-Using this smart bidding model, you can choose the amount that your ads will appear in the auction in conjunction with page position and a Maximum CPC you are willing to pay.
+Using this smart bidding model, you can choose how often your ads will appear in auctions, along with preferred page position and the maximum CPC you are willing to pay.
+For businesses working with a reliable PPC agency in Dubai, this approach ensures greater exposure while maintaining cost control and measurable performance.

 How to Get Started

-This bidding strategy works best when you want to increase or stabilize visibility and brand awareness.
+This bidding strategy works best when your goal is to increase or stabilize visibility and brand awareness — an approach commonly recommended by a professional PPC agency in Dubai when brands want stronger top-of-page presence.

-If your competitors are encroaching on your brand terms, it’s a great time to test IS bidding.
+If your competitors are encroaching on your brand terms, it’s a great time to test Impression Share (IS) bidding.
+The Best PPC agency in Dubai often applies this strategy to help businesses protect branded keywords and prevent competitors from capturing high-intent traffic.

-If you’re seeing cost per leads that are trending too high and want to decrease the impression share your ads are receiving, you could set the IS at a lower percentage to be less competitive.
+If you’re seeing cost per leads trending too high and want to decrease the impression share your ads are receiving, you could set the IS at a lower percentage to be less competitive.
+A data-driven PPC agency in Dubai will carefully adjust this percentage to control costs without sacrificing valuable conversions.

-We ran a test for a client who also wanted to increase leads while decreasing costs by decreasing IS, which we found to be a delicate balance.
+We ran a test for a client who also wanted to increase leads while decreasing costs by lowering IS, which proved to be a delicate balance.
+This type of performance testing is something the Best PPC agency in Dubai consistently performs to optimize both visibility and efficiency.

-If you have a new brand that has a core group of highly competitive terms, this could also be a useful bid model, but you’d want to be careful and potentially only test a few core terms to begin.
+If you have a new brand with a core group of highly competitive terms, this could also be a useful bid model.
+However, you should be cautious and potentially test only a few core terms at the beginning — a phased strategy that any experienced PPC agency in Dubai would recommend to minimize risk while collecting actionable data.

 2. Test Competitor Keyword Campaigns

-Some advertisers are opposed to competitor campaigns and some are all for it.
-In today’s landscape, I always recommend at least testing competitor campaigns.
+Some advertisers are opposed to competitor campaigns and some are all for them.
+In today’s competitive paid media landscape, I always recommend at least testing competitor campaigns — something every experienced PPC agency in Dubai evaluates before scaling performance strategies.
+Even the Best PPC agency in Dubai understands that competitor targeting, when done strategically, can unlock new growth opportunities.

 How to Get Started

-Head to Auction Insights in the search channels to check out who your biggest competitors are currently.
+Head to Auction Insights in the search channels to identify who your biggest competitors currently are — a standard analysis step for any data-driven PPC agency in Dubai.

-When drafting ads, make sure not to use the competitor’s name in the ads – those ads will get disapproved.
-Instead, use this as a starting point to highlight your brand, call out what’s different and how you stand out.
+When drafting ads, make sure not to use the competitor’s name in the ad copy, as those ads will get disapproved.
+Instead, use this insight to highlight your own brand, emphasize what makes you different, and clearly communicate your unique value proposition — an approach the Best PPC agency in Dubai consistently applies.

 There are a few ways to do that: